 The desire for growth can cause companies to drive their customers away.
 How does this happen?
 In many cases, it’s because the company prioritized growth over its core values.

 Successful companies are committed to values and goals that set them apart from their competitors.
-For example, a company that makes children’s toys might owe its success to the fact that its products are made locally, as opposed to overseas.
+For example, a company that makes children’s toys might owe its success to the fact that its products are made locally instead of overseas.
 Another company might offer 24/7 customer service while its competitors take an average of twenty minutes just to pick up the phone.

 On one end, these elements could be somewhat restrictive.
 Making products locally costs a lot of money, and offering 24/7 customer service is very stressful.
 But if these companies were to abandon their values, their customers might very well leave them in return.
 Sometimes, your core values are just as important as the quality of your offerings.